-With a strong commitment to the safety and wellbeing of its students and staff, Broken Arrow Public Schools added six additional security guards, which brought the total number of guards to 14, to school sites as part of a long-term safety plan.
-The guards supplemented four school resource officers who are employed by the Broken Arrow Police Department.
+With a strong commitment to the safety and well-being of its students and staff, Broken Arrow Public Schools continues to enhance its security measures as part of a long-term safety plan.
+The district employs 14 security officers to monitor every school site throughout the day, while also working closely with the Broken Arrow Police Department and other local, state, and federal law enforcement agencies to regularly review and update safety procedures.